 - Both parents' potential income

 - The cost of child care

 - Educational and travel expenses

 The state of Colorado provides work sheets with precise percentages and figures – you can read the official guidelines at the state website here.
 Parents have some leeway to deviate from the exact numbers involved, but judges are usually reluctant to approve a significant deviation.

 Split Simple’s attorney-mediators located in Denver will use sophisticated financial planning software to evaluate the income and income potential of both parents, as well as the cost of raising a child.
 We will then work together to create a child support plan everyone can support.

-If you're considering a divorce and you want a process that puts your child's best interests first, please call the Denver divorce mediators at Split Simple today at (855) 665-9920 or contact us online for Chicago divorce mediation and uncontested divorce services in Denver.
+If you’re considering a divorce and you want a process that puts your child’s best interests first, please call the Denver divorce mediators at Split Simple today at (855) 665-9920 or contact us online for Chicago divorce mediation and uncontested divorce services in Denver.